-Most aircraft accidents occur during the take-off or landing phase of the flight.
-Collisions with obstacles during climb out, runway overruns on landing occur every now and then.
+Most aircraft accidents occur during the takeoff or landing phase of the flight.
+Collisions with obstacles during climb out, runway overruns on landing occur every once in a while.
 In this section of the site we will take a look at the various factors contributing to the performance of the aircraft in this part of the flight.

 What factors influences the stall speed of an aircraft?
 Which can a pilot alter or change to his advantage so that the stall speed remains low and the flight is carried out safely.
 This and more will be the subject here.

 When the wing stalls the airflow on the upper surface breaks away from trailing edge moving forward, and the amount of lift will be reduced to below what is needed to keep the wing flying (total lift will then be less than actual aircraft weight).
 If one wing stalls before the other: the aircraft tends to roll in that direction (wing drop) and it might possibly enter into a spin.
-To remedy this: at the wing drop, apply opposite rudder and move the stick/yoke forward to reduce the angle of attack, after that the addition of engine power speeds up a full recovery.
+To remedy this: at the wing drop, apply enough opposite rudder and move the stick/yoke forward to reduce the angle of attack, after that the addition of engine power speeds up a full recovery.

 Image shows clearly that in a 45° banked turn the amount of generated lift is larger than the vertical component of lift which keeps the aircraft from descending in a level turn.

 These are comb like protrusions on the top of the wing.
-The effect they have is that the airflow is energized during high angles of attack and therefore sticks better to the wing surface, so that the separation of the airflow is delayed even more and stall speed is lower with a higher AOA.
+The effect they have is that the airflow is energized during high angles of attack and therefore sticks better to the wing surface, so that the separation of the airflow is delayed even more and stall speed is lower with a higher AoA.

 During slow or climbing flight the power thrust line is pointed upward and if power is applied the upward vector of thrust offsets the weight.
 As a result less lift is needed and as CL is constant -> IAS is lower.
 Conclusion: the stall speed is lower with engine power applied.

 Added to this is the fact that slipstream from the propeller over the inner part of the wing and tail section improves effectiveness and delays the separation of the airflow near the wing root.
 At the stall the airflow separates nearer to the wing tips than the root.
-The effect will be a more pronounced wing drop but with less effective ailerons.
+The effect will be a more pronounced wing drop but with even less effective ailerons.

-Extending flaps or slats increases the wing camber (curvature), the CL increases and the geometric AOA reduces.
+Extending flaps or slats increases the wing camber (curvature), the CL increases and the geometric AoA reduces.
 The lift formula tells us that if CL increases IAS must decrease if lift is to remain constant.
-So therefore, as a result, stall speed and AOA both are reduced.
+So therefore, as a result, stall speed and AoA both are reduced.

 Lowering the flaps also increases drag, especially when beyond 25°.
 This helps stabilizing your airspeed during approach and landing.
-On some aircraft equipped with full wing ailerons (flaperons) extending flaps will introduce a lot of adverse yaw, and coordinating with more rudder will be necessary.
+On some aircraft equipped with full wing ailerons (flaperons) extending flaps may introduce a lot of adverse yaw, and coordinating with more rudder will be necessary.